newcat/TVDC/readme.md

 * Live follower count
 * Displays the amount of follower vs. non-follower in your chat
 * Easily mod, unmod or timeout a user with a simple right click on their name
 * Huge customization possible with plugins.
-Currently included is a plugin for polls, a plugin for giveaways will follow
+Currently included are plugins for polls, giveaways and loyalty
 * Stay up to date with a simple auto-updater - no need for manual downloads.
 * Sleek design